vqlion/vqlion/README.md

 👋 Hi

-🌈 I'm an engineering student at INSA Lyon (TC)
+🍭 I'm Val, I study at INSA Lyon (3TC)

-✨ You can find everything related to me here https://vqlion.me
+✨ You can find everything related to me [here](https://vqlion.me)